awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

                  totalThreshold : Long = 0
                ) : Seq[DynamicFrame]
 ```
-+ `paths`  —  The paths to include in the first DynamicFrame\.
++ `paths` — The paths to include in the first `DynamicFrame`\.

-Returns a sequence of two DynamicFrames\.
-The first contains the specified paths and the second contains all other columns\.
+Returns a sequence of two `DynamicFrame`s\.
+The first `DynamicFrame` contains the specified paths, and the second contains all other columns\.

 ## def splitRows<a name="glue-etl-scala-apis-glue-dynamicframe-class-defs-splitRows"></a>